raycepickens/socket_api/README.md

+notes:
-note: server does not have a working data-base and currently uses variables to store data, so any info stored will only be saved in the session it was created in
+server does not have a working data-base and currently uses variables to store data, so any info stored will only be saved in the session it was created in client is bare bones and was used for testing along the way, should not be used as a comprehensive test tool